AmoebeLabs/swiss-army-knife-card-manual/docs/basics/interactions.md

     ```

 ##:sak-sak-logo: Future - per tool - support

+In the future a change will be made, so that every tool can have its own `actions` section, independent of the `entities` definition.
+This means that the same entity, but different tool can have:

+- No interaction at all
+- A tap action to for instance toggle a light
+- A tap action to get the more-info popup dialog or a custom popup dialog
+- A tap action to go to another view, ie an URL
+- etc.

 === "Light example"
     Example with a light entity and three tools on a card.